There are two main types of oral contraceptive pills that are collectively known as ‘the Pill’.

 Tel: (03) 8345 3037 or 1800 442 007 (rural callers)

-Information about the contraceptive pill, and other types of contraception, is also available in Arabic, Chinese, Hindi and Vietnamese – see Downloads section on this page.
+Information about the contraceptive pill, and other types of contraception is also available in Arabic, Chinese, Hindi, Spanish, Urdu and Vietnamese – see Related Health Topics below

 Using a worry free contraception that suits you is your best protection against unplanned pregnancy.
 For some, the contraceptive pill is an option.
 This fact sheet discusses the two main types of contraceptive pills.